CICL-Lab/MorphSeg/README.md

 #### Data Structure
 Please refer to [Example Data](https://github.com/CICL-Lab/MorphSeg/tree/main/DataSample/Dataset001_Cerebrovascular) to configure the file structure and set up the `dataset.json` file.
 The folder should be named as `Dataset[Taskid]_Cerebrovascular`.

+The dataset should be organized as follows:
+Dataset001_Cerebrovascular
+├── imagesTr
+├── labelsTr
+├── imagesTs
+└── dataset.json
+Below is an example of the required dataset.json structure:
+{
+  "channel_names": {
+    "0": "MRA"
+  },
+  "labels": {
+    "background": 0,
+    "Cerebrovascular": 1
+  },
+  "numTraining": 271,
+  "file_ending": ".nii.gz"
+}
 #### Environment Variables Setup
 Refer to [nnUNetv2 Documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) for more details.
 ```bash